siddhikasavant/Diabetic-Prediction/README.md

-# Diabetic-P# 🩺 Diabetes Prediction using Machine Learning
+# 🩺 Diabetes Prediction using Machine Learning

 This project uses the **Pima Indians Diabetes Dataset** to predict whether a person is diabetic using health data and a Machine Learning model.